Estimated reading time: 16 minutes

 - Ask your child for permission to sell their toys for cash.

-We’ve donated toys over the years, but we also sell them to earn money back.
+We’ve donated toys over the years but sell them to earn money back.

 Before we donate or sell anything, we always confirm that he no longer wants to play with them.